COMMITTEE ON THE RIGHTS OF THE CHILD

 The pre-sessional working group is a confidential, interactive meeting between the Committee and United Nations bodies and specialized agencies, NGOs, NHRIs and children.
 It provides a unique opportunity for dialogue with partners regarding implementation of the Convention and its Optional Protocols by States parties.

-Child Rights Connect website , at least two months prior to the beginning of the pre-sessional working group concerned.
+Child Rights Connect website, when submitting the report or at least two months prior to the beginning of the pre-sessional working group concerned.
 Based on the submissions and requests received, the Committee will issue a written invitation to selected organizations to participate in the pre-sessional working group.

 The Committee will only invite partners whose information is particularly relevant to its consideration of the State party's report.
 Priority will be given to partners who have submitted information within the requested time-frame, who are working at national level and who can provide first-hand information that is complementary to information already available to the Committee.
 The Committee reserves the right to limit the number of partners invited.